 «A good photograph shows nature the way it is.
 A great photograph shows nature in a way it has never been seen before.»

-While I enjoy every improvement of my own photography, I look up to the hand full of people who have managed, through their inspiration, determination and professional execution, and by enduring everything the elements greeted them with, to capture great wildlife photography and film.
+While I enjoy every improvement of my own photography, I look up to the hand full of people who have managed, through their inspiration, determination and professional execution, and by enduring everything the elements greeted them with, to capture great wildlife photography and cinematography.
 They manage to visualize and to draw attention to nature, to wildlife, to wilderness.
-In short: They provide us with a unique insight into what nature- and species conservation is all about.
+In short: they provide us with a unique insight into what nature- and species conservation is all about.